Video SpotlightGROW in WINNIPEG: Aerospace

 Grow Higher: Skilled Workforce

-Set your sights to soar in the largest aerospace centre in Western Canada—the third-biggest in the country—with a concentration of skilled labour that’s twice the national average.
-Accelerated growth in this sector is fuelled by competitive operating costs, R&D tax advantages, topflight expertise and enhanced productivity.
+Set your sights to soar in the largest aerospace centre in Western Canada—the third-biggest in the country.
+Accelerated growth in this sector is fueled by competitive operating costs, R&D tax advantages, topflight expertise and enhanced productivity.

 As a primary manufacturer or supplier, your company will grow to new heights in Winnipeg.